rvm/rvm/docs/gpg.md

 At RVM we use GPG to sign files/releases - for security.
-This docs is a placeholder where we will be adding information on how to setup and use GPP, both for developers and users.
+This docs is a placeholder where we will be adding information on how to setup and use GPG, both for developers and users.

 #### Note: gpg vs. gpg2